 (Rehabilitation 5) Conditions (Rehabilitation 2), (Rehabilitation 3), and (Rehabilitation 4) continue to apply after this environmental authority has ended or ceased to have effect.

-Rehabilitation reporting for relinquishment of part of an authority to prospect area under the Petroleum and Gas (Production and Safety) Act 2004

 Remaining dams

 (Rehabilitation 8) Where there is a dam (including a low consequence dam) that is being or intended to be utilised by the landholder or overlapping tenure holder, the dam must be decommissioned to no longer accept inflow from the petroleum activity(ies) and the contained water must be of a quality suitable for the intended ongoing uses(s) by the landholder or overlapping tenure holder.